-Moves (or copies) all items to their destination.
-Any album art moves along with them. basedir overrides the library base directory for the destination.
 By default, the album is stored to the database, persisting any modifications to its metadata.
-If store is true however, the album is not stored automatically, and you'll have to manually store it after invoking this method.
+If store is False however, the album is not stored automatically, and you'll have to manually store it after invoking this method.

 '''

-move_art (copy=False, link=False, hardlink=False)
+move_art (operation=<MoveOperation.MOVE: 0>)

 '''

-Move or copy any existing album art so that it remains in the same directory as the items.
+Move, copy, link or hardlink (depending on operation) any existing album art so that it remains in the same directory as the items.